-Note/s: 28 hrs/week lecture/tutorials.
-Offered over 5 days on a full-time basis in the winter recess (6-10 July).
+Note/s: Lecture/tutorials.
+Offered over 5 days on a fulltime basis in the winter recess (5-16 July).
 Paddington Campus.

 This subject introduces students to the study of the multi disciplinary nature of design.
 It is organised to extend the student's level of understanding about the way in which concepts and processes in graphic, object and environment design may be integrated to contribute to the development of richer appropriate design solutions.